chirpy2605/voron/V0/Rapid_Burner/README.md

 - actualbigbobin (on the Voron Discord) for the original development and inspiration for the Logo LED

 - [jlsa1](https://github.com/jlas1/Klicky-Probe/tree/main/Probes) and [MapleLeafMakers](https://github.com/MapleLeafMakers) and for the Integrated Klicky and KlickyNG probe ducts

+- Blargedy (on the Voron Discord) for help testing the Goliath Water toohead

 ## v1 Changelog: